Hungarian Education III: Mastering The Core Teachings Of The Budapestians

 That leaves two possibilities.

 First, Susan could have benefitted from some form of malleability.
-I’m more skeptical of “developmental windows” than a lot of people.
-For example, I’m not at all sure about the claim that little kids are uniquely able to learn languages quickly – if you dumped a fully grown US adult in China – or rather, in a version of China where nobody spoke English, no translation was possible, but you had a couple of Chinese people talking to you all the time and attending to your every need and being infinitely patient with your halting comprehension of the language – might they speak Chinese at the same level as an average Chinese five-year-old after five years?
-I don’t know.
-But there seem to be some other cases for developmental windows.
+A lot of people claim there’s a “developmental window” during which children have a unique ability to learn language.
 If cats see only vertical stripes for the first few weeks of their lives, they never learn to see in horizontal.
 Maybe if you teach your kid high-level chess at age 4, they’ll be able to recruit systems that adults could never manage, or reorganize the fundamental structure of their brain to conform to chess better, or something like that.

 Second, Polgar might actually have some really good educational methods besides just “start early and have a lot of practice”.
 I assume this is true, but I’m having a lot of trouble finding them.
 Shockingly, Polgar’s book Bring Up Genius is out of print and totally unavailable anywhere – I guess the book-reading community heard that someone wrote down a way to reliably turn any child into a genius which had a great real-world track record of success, and collectively decided “Nah, better read Fifty Shades Of Grey instead”.
 I’m not sure at what point I should start positing a conspiracy of suppression, or whether that would be better or worse than the alternative.